 25. Can you appeal/get feedback if denied?

-Some of the columns in your research spreadsheet might have letter grades; some will say “yes,” “no,” or “maybe”; some will be dates, dollar amounts, or various numerical responses; and some will be more evaluative (scale of 1–5, with 1 being terrible and 5 being outstanding).
+Some of the columns in your research spreadsheet might have letter grades; some will say “yes,” “no,” or “maybe”; some will be dates, dollar amounts, or various numerical responses; and some will be more evaluative (on a scale of 1–5, with 1 being terrible and 5 being outstanding).

 10 months before applying

-- After reviewing your entire spreadsheet, do a very general rank order of the options that remain.
+- Do a very general ranking of the options that remain.
 You could rank every option, starting with #1 and going to the end of the list.
 Or you could group your options: top group, second group, third group, etc. Ideally, you should have at least five options left.
 However, depending on the type of graduate program you seek, the number of options will vary.
 The point is that you’re still not at the place where you need to have a “short list.”
 You’re still 10 months away from applying, and you’ll have several opportunities to narrow down your list before that time.